abmami/Fine-tuning-CamemBERT-for-Question-Answering/README.md

 ```bash
 Output: Answer: ['', 'début des années 1920.']
 ```
+Note: The answer to the question in the example is obviously wrong, but the model should give better results if trained for more epochs.
+In this example, the model was trained for 5 epochs only.

 ### Demo

 The fine-tuned CamemBERT model was deployed using Flask.
 You can try the demo by running app.py